Israeli troops kill Palestinian after suspected car ramming

-RAMALLAH, West Bank (AP) — The Palestinian Health Ministry says Israeli forces shot and killed a Palestinian man who Israeli police say attempted to ram his car into Israeli forces.
+RAMALLAH, West Bank (AP) — Israeli forces shot and killed a Palestinian man in the West Bank after he attempted to ram his car into them, Israeli police said Tuesday.

-Israeli police say a driver attempted to strike forces working on “security measures” near the West Bank city of Hebron on Tuesday.
-Police say forces opened fire at the car and that no Israeli forces were harmed.
+Police said the driver struck a police vehicle and then attempted to hit forces securing an area near the West Bank city of Hebron.
+Police say officers opened fire at the car and that no Israeli forces were harmed.

-The incident comes two days after gunmen wounded seven Israelis in the West Bank, including a pregnant 21-year-old whose baby was prematurely delivered by cesarean section after the attack.
-The baby remains in critical condition.
+Police said the driver was taken to hospital and died there.
+The Palestinian Health Ministry confirmed the death but did not immediately identify the man.

-Following that attack, Israeli forces carried out raids in the West Bank city of Ramallah in search of the gunmen, including into the offices of the official Palestinian news agency.
+In a separate incident in the northern West Bank, police said another Palestinian drove his car toward Israeli forces, who opened fire and arrested the driver.

 Most Read Nation & World Stories